Yash091/Yash091/README.md

 -----------------------------------------------

 * ✉️  You can contact me at [yvchaurasia11@gmail.com](mailto:yvchaurasia11@gmail.com)
-* ⚡  I am also learning Artificial Intelligence.
+* ⚡  I am also learning Machine Learning and Deep Learning.

 ### Skills